 - Clean and disinfect surfaces and objects that people frequently touch.

 - Wear a face covering (mask or cloth cover) when leaving home for any reason.
-And review this face-covering FAQ page from the NYC Dept. of Health (DOHMH).
+And review this face-covering FAQ page from the NYC Dept. of Health (DOHMH) and this from the CDC.
 Please note that we recommend wearing a face covering at all times when outside, including exercising, if you absolutely must go running or walking.

 Maintaining Health and Wellness